8891689/VanitySearch/README.md

 2. Fixed the issue where the address was incorrect during puzzle search.
 3. Fixed the issue where vanity address search was also correct, and addresses starting with 1, 3, or bc1 were correctly matched.
 4. Fixed the error in converting the 16-bit private key to a WIF private key.
-5. This issue was fixed by replacing the insecure weak random number generator.
+5. Fixed This issue was fixed by replacing the insecure weak random number generator.
 6. Added a feature to divide the private key area for puzzle puzzles, adding -r to regenerate random numbers when the specified private key area reaches a certain quantity, improving the probability of puzzle hits.
 The more random, the slower (the smaller the value after -r, the slower),and this program or other programs can only use point addition ECC high-speed calculations, not normal standard calculations.